-- Ireland

-- Italy

-- Japan

-- Jersey

 - Korea

 - Kuwait

 - Latvia

 - Liechtenstein

 - Luxembourg

 - Macao SAR

 - Mainland China

-- Malaysia
+- Malavsia

 - Malta

+- Mauritius

+- (effective date pending)

 - Mexico

 - Netherlands

-- New Zealand
+- New ZealandPakistan

-- Pakistan

 - Portugal

 - Qatar

 - Romania

 - Russia

 - Saudi Arabia

 - Serbia

 - South Africa

 - Spain

 - Switzerland

 - Thailand

 - United Arab Emirates

 - United Kingdom

 - Vietnam

 Personal assessment

 An individual who is a Hong Kong resident and 18 years of age or above may elect for personal assessment, whereby incomes chargeable to salaries tax, profits tax and property tax are aggregated in a single assessment.
 Personal assessment enables an individual to offset a business loss against income subject to salaries tax or property tax and to claim deduction of loan interest on rental properties, which is not available under property tax.
 Up to the year of assessment 2017/18, a married person must elect for personal assessment jointly with his/her spouse if both of them earn taxable income.
 Starting from the year of assessment 2018/19, a married person and his or her spouse can elect for personal assessment separately.
 However, if a married couple has elected for joint assessment for salaries tax purposes, an election for personal assessment must be made jointly by both spouses of the married couple.